 About Me

-I am a Ph.D. student at the Weizmann Institute in Israel, where I am jointly advised by Moni Naor (Weizmann Institute) and Eylon Yogev (Bar-Ilan University).
+I am a research fellow at the Simons Institue in UC Berkeley.
+I completed my Ph.D. at the Weizmann Institute of Science, where I was jointly advised by Moni Naor (Weizmann Institute) and Eylon Yogev (Bar-Ilan University).
 My interests are at the intersection between cryptography and theoretical computer science.
 I am especially interested in understanding the power and limitations of probabilistic proof systems.

-Listen below (also available here) to an interview Giacomo and I gave on ZK Podcast where where we discuss our paper on the STIR proximity test (co-authored with Alessandro Chiesa and Eylon Yogev).
+Click here to listen to an interview Giacomo and I gave on ZK Podcast where where we discuss the STIR protocol.

 Publications